devmashud/devmashud/README.md

-- 👋 Assalamo Alikom Hi I’m @TheMashud
+- 👋 Assalamo Alikom Hi I’m Mashudul Hoque
-- 👀 I’m interested in Compitive Programing and Web development
+- 👀 I’m interested in Compitive Programing and Web App development
 - 🌱 I’m currently learning C/C++ Data Structure and Algorithm
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...